Working to end animal abuse since 1995, Animal Outlook exposes cruelty to farmed animals and promotes vegan eating.

 Starbucks will cook up a vegan breakfast patty for its US and Canada menus in 2020.
 This massive victory will put a plant-based meal front and center for Starbucks’ 75 million monthly US customers–and millions more in Canada.
 It comes after years of Animal Outlook campaigning with journalist Jane Velez-Mitchell for Starbucks to offer compassionate vegan fare to pair with its non-dairy beverages–including feedback from the more than 30,000 people who signed our petition.

-Dunkin' Donuts rolling out Beyond Sausage Nationwide
+Dunkin' rolls out Beyond Sausage Nationwide

 Nestlé rolls out vegan cheeseburger and Nesquik & ditches dirty ice cream